Stellations of the Rhombic triacontahedron

 In this case, the sequence of stellations continues from the penultimate step in the sequence above.

-Fig. 13, repeat: OK, this is where we were...
+Fig. C.13, repeat: OK, this is where we were...

 All stellations of the Rhombic triacontahedron:

-Making a model with the full stellation diagram of the Rhombic Triacontahedron represented in Fig. 1 is very expensive, time-consuming and takes a lot of space.
+Making a model with the full stellation diagram of the Rhombic Triacontahedron represented in Fig. C.1 is very expensive, time-consuming and takes a lot of space.
 It would also require, to be built properly, many size 4 and 5 struts, which do not exist (although they can be built by adding smaller struts).
-For this reason, I spend about 30 minutes on vZome reproducing 1/4 of the stellation diagram in Fig. 1, and then applied full Icosahedral symmetry.
+For this reason, I spend about 30 minutes on vZome reproducing 1/4 of the stellation diagram in Fig. C.1, and then applied full Icosahedral symmetry.
 The result is shown below.